Compiling your family history? Looking for graves or birth certificates? You can start here at the Adams County Library

 Local Newspapers on Microfilm

 ACL has microfilm of several local newspapers that are not available digitally.
-Check holdings at this link: /sites/www.adamscountylibrary.info/files/localhistory/Adams%20County%20Newspapers%201865-present.pdf The Library will do a search for coverage of a particular event or story if you can provide a good date for the event.
+Check Adams County Library holdings at this link.
+The Library will do a search for coverage of a particular event or story if you can provide a good date for the event.
 We request a self-addressed stamped envelope and $5 with the request.
-Checks can be made out to Adams County Library, and maiiled to Adams County Library, 569 N. Cedar St., Adams, WI 53910.
+Checks can be made out to Adams County Library, and mailed to Adams County Library, 569 N. Cedar St., Adams, WI 53910.
 Questions?
-Please call the library at 608-339-4250, or email Susan Moran at .
+Please call the library at 608-339-4250, or email the Library at .
+For state newspapers, use BADGERLINK.

 To request an obituary from a local newspaper, send $2 (checks to Adams County Library) in a self-addressed stamped envelope to Susan Moran, Adams County Library, 569 N. Cedar St., Adams, WI 53910.
 Please provide the correct date of death if you have it, or as close a date as possible.
-Email Susan Moran at with questions.
+Email the Library at with questions.

 Historic maps are a good source of information for places that have changed their names.
-ACL has plat maps going back to 1957, and a few older maps of the county.
+ACL has plat maps going back to 1957, as well as a few older maps of the county.

 ANCESTRY online database

 ACL provides access to the Library edition of Ancestry.com.
 This database will give you free access to genealogy information from all over the United States, Canada, and several foreign countries.
 This link is only available when you are in the Library.
-The link will work on your own wireless PCs and tablets, as well as the public workstaitons.
+It will work on your own wireless PCs and tablets, as well as the public workstations that use the library network or the Wi-Fi.
 Click here for the link to the in-library version of Ancestry.

 When you are not in the library, try out some of the basic features of Ancestry using this link: http://www.ancestry.com